LEARNAcademy/Instructor-Handbook/README.md

 Google drive contains many of the documents related to non-curriculum related tasks.
 It contains documents to help you track lesson plans, inventory, first day schedules, and a host of other things.

+#### HubSpot

+HubSpot is used to track student communication, progress, and interactions from their initial contact with LEARN all the way through job placement.
+As an instructor, you are responsible for adding notes detailing the One-on-One meetings that take place twice a during a cohort, typically in Week 3 and Week 8.
+To access HubSpot you will need to:
+- Log in to the LEARN account (Hillary can handle the setup)
+- Search for the student's name in the top search bar
+- On the student's profile, click `Actions`
+- On the drop down menu select `View all properties`
+- Scroll all the way to the bottom of the `All properties` page
+- Under the `1 on 1 Questions` bar add to the appropriate `Meeting 1` or `Meeting 2`
+- Include the date, the name of the person who conducted the One-on-One, and any pertinent details
+- Save changes!
+Woo!

 ## Operations

 ### Meetings